VILLASframework/node/paper/paper.md

 The basic data package, common for all node-types, includes timestamped data, constituting a sample.
 Up to 64 values can form a sample.
 Samples may need modification or filtering.
 VILLASnode supports hooks ($h$) for this purpose.
 Hooks are simple callback functions, which are called whenever a message is processed.
 Paths ($p$) take care of the processing and define the connections and dataflows between nodes.
-Node-types, hooks, and paths need to be initalized in a JSON configuration file which is passed when starting VILLASnode.
+Node-types, hooks, and paths need to be initalized in a JSON configuration file that is passed when starting VILLASnode.
 Figure 1 shows an example of an experiment where five different node-types are used, connected by three paths, using three hooks.
 It includes queues ($q$) and registers ($r$).
 Queues temporarily store data before data is forwarded to registers.
 Registers provide the possibility to (de-)mulitplex data and to create new samples.